 People often make these rolls to get rid of their leftover mashed potatoes.
 Now, you can do the same with your baked ones left uneaten.
 But how?
 Well, you just have to scrape all the potato flesh and mix them with other baking ingredients.

 You can make these into hamburger buns or dinner rolls.
 Nothing will change but their appearance.
 Personally, I prefer the former more as this recipe goes perfectly with almost all hamburger fillings.

 Do You Like Frying Dishes With Baked Potatoes?

 Frying and baking sound contrasting to each other, but these ideas prove otherwise.
 You may have seen some of them with fresh potatoes as the main ingredient.
 But I assure you, with baked potatoes, they are still as delicious.

 These home fries are like potato wedges’ cousins as they share the same crispiness.
 But instead of baking, you will fry these baked potatoes with onions and butter.

 Some other people will recommend adding chopped green peppers to this recipe.
 If you’re going to do so, remember to cook them with onions before throwing potatoes in.

-These home fries make a perfect breakfast.
+This tasty kind of fries makes a perfect breakfast.
 But you can also enjoy them as a side dish for your dinner.

 Here is a magic trick to change your leftover baked potatoes into crispy home fries!

-Here is another recipe that is often made with leftover mashed potatoes.
+Often made with leftover mashed potatoes, these pancakes are actually a classic dish from German cuisine.
 But with my recipe, you can use your baked ones in the fridge instead.
 Just mash all these potatoes and mix them with eggs and other ingredients.